mgutierrez32/winter2021-datamining/README.md

 ### Description:

-By using the Naive Bayes Classifier, this repository rates articles depending on the political inclination, giving a porcentage of `rigth` and `left` leaning and a `extremity score` (how extreme the item leans to one side or the other).
+By using the Naive Bayes Classifier, this repository rates articles depending on the political inclination, giving a percentage of `right ` and `left` leaning and a `extremity score` (how extreme the item leans to one side or the other).

 The actual accuracy of the model is `0.8302658486707567`.
 It also provides a list of the `Most Informative Features`.